 Dupuytren’s disease is abnormal thickening of the fascial tissue in the palm and/or fingers that progressively limit finger motion.
 Individuals with Dupuytren’s disease may first notice dimples or small bumps in their palms.
-As the disease progresses, the thickened tissue forms a cord that tighten and pulls the finger(s) into the palm.
-The cord does not allow for finger(s) to fully straighten, this is call Dupuytren’s Contracture.
+As the disease progresses, the thickened tissue forms a cord that tightens and pulls the finger(s) into the palm.
+The cord does not allow for finger(s) to fully straighten, this is called Dupuytren’s Contracture.

 Causes of Dupuytren’s Disease

 The exact cause is unknown, but there is a genetic component.
 There is no evidence to suggest injury or occupation is a direct cause of the disease, though there is a higher incidence in high-level rock climbers.